-This is a sponsored post in collaboration with Amazon Prime Video’s Newest Show Dino Dana.
+This is a sponsored post in collaboration with Amazon Prime Video.

 Both of my kids are dinosaur obsessed.
 My son has been since he was little but even my daughter wants in on the dinosaur fun.
-She loves playing with his old dinosaur toys and eagerly watches his favorite dinosaur shows with him.
+The day we made these DIY Dinosaur Fossils, she played with them for hours.
+She even loves to play with her brother’s old dinosaur toys and she eagerly watches his favorite dinosaur shows with him.
 So when I heard about Amazon Prime Video’s newest show – Dino Dana, I knew it was something I had to watch with Evie.
 The series premieres May 26th but we had a chance to pre-screen a few episodes and she’s hooked.
 We both are.
 Every since watching the show, she runs around the house exclaiming “dino” when she wants us to bring out the dinosaur toys.
-Since the weather was beautiful this weekend, I thought it was the perfect time to make some these DIY dinosaur fossils.
+Since the weather was beautiful this weekend, I thought it was the perfect time to make some DIY dinosaur fossils.

 The first thing we made was the salt dough.
 This is a great project for older kids to make, since Evie is a little younger her brother and I helped her with this part.

 - 2 cups of water (plus more if needed)